 Chinese authorities arrested an estimated 6,000 protestors, of which the fate of about 1,000 still remains unknown.

-The upsurge in protests and self-immolations in 2011, 2012 and into 2013 has led the Chinese authorities to step up security even further and tighten its stranglehold on Tibet.
+The upsurge in self-immolations and other protests since 2011 has led the Chinese authorities to step up security and attempt to impose even tighter control over Tibet.

 Read more about the cost of speaking out in Tibet.